A: Don't get yourself killed.

 Q: How Do I Choose the Best Mobile Antenna?

-A mobile antenna is a type of antenna that generally gives adequate signal even when one is on the road.
+A: A mobile antenna is a type of antenna that generally gives adequate signal even when one is on the road.
 There are several variables to consider when choosing the best mobile antenna.
 These variables include the places where you live, where you work, and where you visit regularly, along with your geographical location, and the available frequencies operating in the area.
 Knowing the various kinds of mobile antennas, and how they are mounted can also help you make your choice.
 Other things to consider are your budget and your technical skills in setting up the antenna.

 When choosing a mobile antenna that matches your needs, it is usually advantageous to first determine what kind of environment your antenna will be dealing with.
 You can try looking around the area surrounding your home, your workplace, and the places you regularly visit.
 These are places where you will more than likely use your mobile antenna.
 It is often advisable to take note of the layout of the place and obstructions present in these places.
 By doing this, you can narrow down your search to a few specific types of antennas.